Skip to content

 Security Considerations

 • Never use --no-auth in production — it disables all authentication.
-The gateway will refuse to start with --no-auth when NODE_ENV=production
+The gateway refuses --no-auth when NODE_ENV=production or when CROW_GATEWAY_URL contains a public domain

 • Always deploy behind HTTPS — Render and Railway provide this automatically.
-If self-hosting, use a reverse proxy (nginx, Caddy) with TLS
+If self-hosting, use a reverse proxy (nginx, Caddy) with TLS, or Tailscale Funnel

 • OAuth tokens are stored in the SQLite database and persist across restarts